 Polyester, polyethylene glycol and polyglycol lubricants give similar wear rates with DX to light hydrocarbon oil.
-With the glycol fluids however the operating temperature must not exceed 80 °C because the acetal lining of DX could then be attacked by these fluids.
+With the glycol fluids however the operating temperature must not exceed 80°C because of the possibility of attack of the acetal lining of DX by these fluids.